Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: RESULTS

-As discussed in section III, the yield ratio {\yr} is related to the neutron density fluctuation and can be used to study the QCD phase transition in heavy-ion collisions.
-The STAR experiment has measured the deuteron and triton production in Au+Au collisions at {\sNN}= 7.7 to 200 GeV~\cite{Adam:2019wnb, Zhang:2019wun}.
-Fig.~\ref{fig:YIELD RATIO} shows the energy dependence of the yield ratio {\yr} calculated from JAM model and its comparison with the experimental data measured by STAR experiment.
-The model results were scaled by a factor of two.
-We found that the experimental data shows a clear non-monotonic energy dependence with a peak around 20 GeV, while the model results are flat as a function of collision energy.
-Although the values of model calculations are much larger than the experimental data, but their energy dependence trends are very different.
-This non-monotonic energy dependence of light nuclei yield ratio could be related to the large baryon density fluctuation near the critical point or first order phase transition.
+As discussed in section III, the yield ratio {\yr} is related to the neutron density fluctuation and can serve as a sensitive observable to probe the QCD phase transition in heavy-ion collisions.
+The STAR experiment has measured the deuteron and triton production in Au+Au collisions at {\sNN}= 7.7 to 200 GeV~\cite{Adam:2019wnb, Zhang:2019wun,Zhang:2020ewj}.
+Fig.~\ref{fig:YIELD RATIO} shows the energy dependence of the yield ratio {\yr} in central Au+Au collisions from JAM model and its comparison with the experimental data measured by STAR experiments.
+The experimental data from STAR shows a clear non-monotonic energy dependence with a peak around 20 GeV.
+At energies below 20 GeV, the results from STAR~\cite{Zhang:2019wun,Zhang:2020ewj} and NA49~\cite{Sun:2018jhg,Anticic:2016ckv} experiment are consistent.
+The yield ratio calculated from the JAM model is much smaller than the experimental data and show a flat energy dependence.
+We note that it is possible to have a better description of $d/p$ ratio or $t/p$ ratio by tuning the coalescence parameter, but this only leads to a overall shift of {\yr} ratio and the flat energy dependence will remain similar.
+Non-monotonic energy dependence of light nuclei yield ratio could be related to the large baryon density fluctuation near the critical point or first-order phase transition.
 To provide a definite physics conclusion on this non-monotonic behavior, we still need dynamical modeling of the heavy-ion collisions with more realistic equation of state.
-Our model study, which is without the physics of QCD phase transition, can be used as a baseline for future studies in heavy-ion collisions.
+Our transport model study, which is without the physics of QCD phase transition, can provide constraint and reference for future QCD critical point search in heavy-ion collisions.